vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Sugatyaṣṭami), Sujanmadvādaśi-begin on 12th of P. śu. when it falls on

-Jyesthā-nakṣatra; tithivrata; Viṣṇu deity; worship Viṣṇu every month for a year with fast thereon, donate each month of the year in order ghee, rice, barley, gold, boiled yaras, water, grain boiled, umbrella, pāyasa, sugarcane juice, sandalwood, garments and should in order partake of one of the twelve things, viz. cow's urine, water, ghee, uncooked vegetables, dūryā, curds, rice, barley, sesame, water heated by the Sun's rays, water in which darbhas are dipped, mik; he becomes free from disease, talented and happy and is born in a family endowed with wealth and corn and
+Jyeṣṭhā-nakṣatra; tithivrata; Viṣṇu deity; worship Viṣṇu every month for a year with fast thereon, donate each month of the year in order ghee, rice, barley, gold, boiled yaras, water, grain boiled, umbrella, pāyasa, sugarcane juice, sandalwood, garments and should in order partake of one of the twelve things, viz. cow's urine, water, ghee, uncooked vegetables, dūryā, curds, rice, barley, sesame, water heated by the Sun's rays, water in which darbhas are dipped, mik; he becomes free from disease, talented and happy and is born in a family endowed with wealth and corn and

 knowing no sorrow; HV I. 1174-75 (from Vi.
 Dh.).
 Sujanmārāptivrała–This is a saṅkrāntivrata; begin from the

-day when the Sun enters sign Mesa (Ram) and go on through all the twelve saṅkrāntis in the year with fast on each day of the saṅkrānti, and respectively worship the images of the Sun, of Bhārgaya Rāma (Paraśurāma), Kr̥ṣṇa, Viṣṇu, Varāha ( incarnation ), Narasimha, Rāma Dāśarathi,
+day when the Sun enters sign Mesa (Ram) and go on through all the twelve saṅkrāntis in the year with fast on each day of the saṅkrānti, and respectively worship the images of the Sun, of Bhārgaya Rāma (Paraśurāma), Kr̥ṣṇa, Viṣṇu, Varāha ( incarnation ), Narasiṁha, Rāma Dāśarathi,

 List of vratas